- Introduction: Two Times To Latin America

 So often I fly to distant places to review some of the world’s best airline products, though there’s also value in reviewing experiences closer to home.
 Living in Miami, there’s no shortage of opportunities to fly to Latin America (I mean, in all honesty, Miami basically is Latin America).

 On this trip I flew a total of eight segments and covered just over 20,000 miles.
-In this series you can expect flight reviews of LATAM’s 787 business class, Delta’s A350 business class, Delta’s 737 business class, Aeromexico’s 737 MAX business class, Boliviana de Aviacion’s A330 business class, GOL’s 737 MAX premium economy, and Copa’s 737 MAX business class.
+In this series you can expect flight reviews of LATAM’s 787 business class, Delta’s A350 business class, Delta’s 737 first class, Aeromexico’s 737 MAX business class, Boliviana de Aviacion’s A330 business class, GOL’s 737 MAX premium economy, and Copa’s 737 MAX business class.
 There will also be reviews of several lounges, plus some hotel reviews.

 In this post I’ll outline all the basics of the trip, and then I’ll publish the entire trip report series in the coming days and weeks.